AnthonyCxx/Notes-and-Writeups/C#/ObjectOrientedProgramming/Inheritence.md

 ```

 ## Multiple Inheritence using Interfaces
+C# is a single-inheritence, so a class can only have one base class.
+If you want multiple inheritence, you must use interfaces.
 > Reference: [GeeksForGeeks: Inheritence in C#](https://www.geeksforgeeks.org/c-sharp-interface/) <br />
 > Reference: [GeeksForGeeks: Multiple Inheritence in C# using Interfaces](https://www.geeksforgeeks.org/c-sharp-multiple-inheritance-using-interfaces/) <br />